 Context and motivation

-The context for the work by Borovica, Idreas, Ailamakki, Zukowsku, and Fraser (2015) is the query optimizations decisions, the process of deciding which physical operators are used and in what order.
+Nowadays big data is booming business.
+A way to handle all this data in a fast efficient manner is very important for this cause.
+That is why at this time there are a lot of query optimizers, but these optimizers need statistics about the big data to create good query plans.
+The problem is in many of these cases such statistics are sparse or even non-existent.
+This is why Borovica, Idreas, Ailamakki, Zukowsku, and Fraser (2015) deisgned a new method for query optimizations decisions, the process of deciding which physical operators are used and in what order.
 Note that these decisions can affect the response time by several orders of magnitude and are therefore crucial in creating an optimally performing database.
 The proposed method is called smooth scan and its results are compared to those of a full table scan, an index scan and a switch scan.
 The smooth scan is inspired by adaptive query processing, a technique which uses runtime feedback to modify query processing to get a better response time or more efficient CPU utilization (Deshpande, Ives, & Raman, 2007).

 The motivation for this article is the severe impact several scanning methods have on the total execution time, a response time which, in this day and age, becomes increasingly important.
 It also seems that the costs models for performance estimations deviate increasingly as the system becomes more complex.
 Combined with the fact that the complexity of modern workloads and the technological shift towards cloud environments, query optimization becomes increasingly important.
 Because of these reasons there is enough motivation to discuss a new scanning method for query handling.